 AI Prompt

-"Scan [ticker or S&P 500 universe] for any active head and shoulders or double top patterns forming right now."
+"Scan S&P 500 stocks with market cap above $10B and positive free cash flow for active head and shoulders or double top patterns forming right now."

 These patterns signal that the prevailing trend is pausing to consolidate before resuming in the same direction: